-The body butter is extracted from the nuts of the Shea tree that is native to Africa.
-The body butter is basically fatty oil that remains solid at room temperature.
-The Karite or Shea tree bears the fruits and nuts.
-These nuts are crushed, boiled and then processed further to extract light-colored fat.
-This fat is known as the Shea butter.
+Shea butter is an extract from the nuts of the Shea tree native to a few parts of Africa, Ghana being the place where you will find the best grade in all of Africa.
+The butter is basically a fatty oil that solidifies at room temperature.
+The Shea tree bears nuts which are crushed and boiled to be able to extract the light-colored fat.
+This fat is what you know as Shea butter.